With CBD popularity at an all-time high, consumers are still trying to sort the best products from the worst…

 Regulatory Agencies Need to Catch Up

-A large aspect of this consumer confusion comes directly from regulatory agencies like the FDA, which has not issued any solid regulatory guidance for cannabis companies looking to market CBD products.
+A large aspect of this consumer confusion comes directly from regulatory agencies like the U.S. Food and Drug Administration (FDA), which has not issued any solid regulatory guidance for cannabis companies looking to market CBD products.
 In fact, the FDA just recently released a whole host of unproven claims about the potential harm of CBD that caught us all off-guard.

 But we do know the FDA understands that CBD does have tremendous benefits.